mouaadaassou/localstack-in-action/README.md

 ```
 From the log output, the lambda function was triggered, and lunched in a separate container - outside localstack container - and was run successfully.

-You also double-check that the lambda function already write to the s3 bucket by listing the content of our bucket:
+You can also double-check that the lambda function already write to the s3 bucket by listing the content of our bucket:

 ```bash
 awsls s3 --recursive ls s3://localstack-lab-bucket